Start9Labs/documentation/site/source/learn/media/articles.rst

     :link: https://www.coindesk.com/tech/2020/07/08/start9-labs-pitches-a-private-at-home-server-and-it-works/
     :anchor: Coindesk

-    Start9 Labs' Embassy server sets up its own private internet network and comes with its own operating system.
+    Start9's StartOS sets up its own private internet network and comes with its own operating system.
 We tried it.